Roger de Beler: Death

 On 29 January 1326, while on his way from Kirkby to Leicester, Beler was killed in a valley near Rearsby by his distant cousin Eustace Folville to whom he had previously made threats of violence.
 Roger la Zouch, Lord of Lubbesthorpe was named as the instigator of the murder and accessories included two of his sons, Ivo/Eudo la Zouch, the eldest son William la Zouche, 1st Baron Zouche of Harringworth and Robert de Hellewell one of William's retainers pointing to it having a political element linked to the approaching rebellion against the Despencers and Edward II.
-Folville and his gang fled to Paris, and their lands confiscated.
+Folville and his gang fled to Paris, and their lands were confiscated.

 Folville and his followers returned to England perhaps in Queen Isabella's invasion in September 1326.
 After the Despencers' executions and Edward II's abdication in early 1327, Folville and his band were pardoned, and became celebrated, although they were to flirt with outlawry and vigilantism for many years.

 Beler's killing had not been an isolated attack on an official of the Despencer/Edward regime in the run-up to the 1326 invasion; in July 1325 the deputy of the keeper of confiscated Contrariant castles in the Welsh Marches was brutally attacked and had his eyes torn out and limbs broken and in October the Constable of Conisborough Castle, which held imprisoned Contrariants, was besieged in its church.

 Sir Roger was buried in the parish church of Saint Peter at Kirby where his alabaster effigy survives to this day.